robotframework/robotframework/tools/README.txt

     its dependencies on a Windows machine.

 ristopy
-    A tool for genereating graphs from historical output data.
+    A tool for generating graphs from historical output data.

 robotdiff
     A tool for comparing results of two or more test runs.